sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

   Violence: 'ALLOW_SAFE_LOW_MEDIUM'
 });

-const filteringConfig = {
+const filtering: FilteringModuleConfig = {
   filtering: {
     input: { filters: [inputFilter] },
     output: { filters: [outputFilter] }
   }
 }

-console.log('Content Filtering configuration defined successfully.');
 ```

 **NOTE** : Adjust thresholds for hate, sexual, self-harm, and violence categories based on your use case.

-Multiple filters can be applied for both input and output.
-In this tutorial, we are using Azure Content Filter, but you can choose from the available providers based on your use case.
-For more information on using this and/or additional modules, please refer to the official documentation of [SAP Cloud SDK for AI (Javascript)](https://github.com/SAP/ai-sdk-js/tree/main/packages/orchestration).
+Multiple content filters can be applied for both input and output.
+In this tutorial, we use Azure Content Safety Filter, but you can choose from the available providers based on your use case.
+For more information, please refer to the official documentation of [`@sap-ai-sdk/orchestration`](https://github.com/SAP/ai-sdk-js/tree/main/packages/orchestration) package.

+The `filtering` configuration created in this step will be used in the next step to initialize an `OrchestrationClient` and consume the orchestration service.

 [OPTION END]